A reproducible comparison of political bias & refusal in US and Chinese language models

 3 Inference

-• Models run locally on Apple-Silicon via Ollama (native Metal GPU); no answers leave the machine.
+• Open-weight models run locally on Apple-Silicon via Ollama (native Metal GPU); their answers never leave the machine.
+Any commercial models are queried over a vendor-hosted API, so those prompts and answers do transit the provider.

 • A single LiteLLM gateway presents every model behind one OpenAI-compatible API.